spyboy-productions/M474/README.md

 python3 M474.py
 ```

-Contribution
+#### Contribution:

-Contributions are welcome!
-If you have ideas for new features, or improvements, or find any issues, feel free to open an issue or submit a pull request.
+Contributions and feature requests are welcome!
+If you encounter any issues or have ideas for improvement, feel free to open an issue or submit a pull request.

+#### 😴🥱😪💤 ToDo:

+- After completing a pen-test or if something goes wrong, use the command to reset your Mac address to the default one.